KIMBALL UNION ACADEMY - ENDOWED FUNDS

 The Mrs. Kate Ford Jackson, class of 1864 Scholarship: Established in 1994 by Mr. Luther M. Jackson '29 in memory of his grandmother Mrs. Kate Ford Jackson, class of 1864.
 Income from this fund supports a deserving student from New Hampshire.

-Ray Freeman Jenney Scholarship: Income used to provide scholarship.
-“Financial aid for need students.”
+Ray Freeman Jenney Scholarship: Income used to provide a scholarship.
+“Financial aid for needy students.”

 Ralph A. Lamphere Scholarship: Scholarship donor restricted.
 Class of 1915, Mr. Lamphere died in May of 1972.

 Maher Family Esperanza Academy Scholarship Fund: An endowment designed to provide scholarship assistance to Kimball Union Academy students from Esperanza Academy of Lawrence, MA.
 The scholarship award will be determined based upon the recipients’ demonstrated financial need as determined by the Kimball Union Academy Admissions Office.
 At the Donors’ request, preference in award the Maher Family Esperanza Academy Scholarship Fund shall be for graduates of Esperanza Academy of Lawrence, MA.
 A requirement of the annual award of the scholarship is that the recipients must perform volunteer service to Esperanza Academy as directed by the Heads of School of both Esperanza and Kimball Union and that this service will continue throughout the term of the scholarship.